-If you were involved in a car accident in Ohio, the police will need to fill out a traffic crash report.
+If you were involved in a car accident in Ohio, a police officer will need to fill out a traffic crash report.
 Understandably, you may find the Ohio Public Safety Traffic Crash Report difficult to interpret at first glance.
-This document created by the Ohio Department of Public Safety not only contains a wealth of information about the accident, but also uses a number of confusing abbreviations and codes to describe what happened.
+This document created by the Ohio Department of Public Safety not only contains a wealth of information about the accident but also uses a number of confusing abbreviations and codes to describe what happened.

 Before you attempt to make sense of it all, let’s take a look at how to read and interpret the information in your Ohio car accident report.